paulazoo/behavior/README.md

 turn all to LOW if ArdOUT, then close regardless if ArdIN or ArdOUT
 - arguments: `ard`, `type` such as `OUT`

+# ./helpers/card/recordContinuous.m
+record lever and lick data continuously for some duration of time
+- arguments: `ARDUINO`, `recordingDuration` the duration to record, `ESC`
+- outputs: `ARDUINO` with updated `ARDUINO.data`, `ESC`

 # ./helpers/general/printPerformance.m
 Print a performance string based on responses so far
 - arguments: `respMTX`,`MTXTrialType`,`N`